Unified Micromechanics Theory of Composites: Representative volume element (EVE)

-\parbox{11.2cm}{ \epsfig{figure=Fel6.eps, width=11.2cm}\\ \tenrm \baselineskip=8pt {{\sc Fig. 6:} The iteration scheme of the CAM (\ref{4.5})}} Perturbator and Block 4 Micromechanics, which form a central feedback loop.
+The scheme of the AGIE-CAM (\ref{3.17}), (\ref{3.19}), (\ref{4.5})-(\ref{4.7}) and GIE-CAM (\ref{3.17}), (\ref{3.19}), (\ref{3.24}) are represented in a block diagram in Fig. 6a and 6b, respectively.
+To simplify notation, the scheme corresponds to the iterative solution of Eq. (\ref{4.5})-(\ref{4.7}).
+At its core, the process revolves around Block 3 Perturbator and Block 4 Micromechanics (see Fig. 6a), which forms a central feedback loop.
 Block 3 computes the perturbator $\bfcL^{\theta\zeta}_i(\bfz,\overline{\bfze})$ (\ref{3.17}).
 The preprocessing Block 1 Input provides Block 3 with essential data, including the microstructural geometry of an inclusion $v_i(\bfx)$ within an infinite homogeneous matrix (or a large sample), material properties $\bfbC(\bfx)$(such as micromodulus $\bfC^{\rm bond}$), and a square mesh $\Omega^{\rm sq}:=\{(x_1, . . . , x_d )^{\top}| x_i = hp_i \}$ $(\bfp=(p_1,\ldots,p_d)\in Z^d)$.
 Similarly, Block 2 Input supplies Block 4 with geometrical information, specifically the same square mesh $\Omega^{\rm sq}$ and the spatial distribution of inclusions $X$.
 For random structures, this distribution is characterized by probability densities $\varphi (v_j,{\bf x}_j)$ and conditional densities $\varphi (v_j,{\bf x}_j\vert; v_i,{\bf x}_i)$.
-For the periodic structures $X=\bfLa$ whereas $X$ is a deterministic field for deterministic structure CMs.
+For the periodic structures $X=\bfLa$, whereas $X$ is a deterministic field for deterministic structure CMs.
 The use of the same mesh $\Omega^{\rm sq}$ in Block 3 and Block 4 is primarily for ease of integration between these two components (see the case of LM on p.
-428 in \cite{Buryachenko`2022a}).
+428 in \cite{Buryachenko2022a}).
 In the iterative cycle [Block 3]$\rightleftharpoons$[Block 4] (\ref{4.5}), Block 3 takes as input $\lle\overline{\bfze}\rle_i(\bfx)$ and outputs $\bfcL^{\theta\zeta}_i(\bfz,\lle\overline{\bfze}\rle_i)$, where $\bfx,\bfz\in\Omega^{\rm sq}$.
 However, the mesh $\Omega^{\rm sq}$ is used solely to maintain consistency between Block 3 and Block 4 and does not determine the internal solution method within Block 3 (see Eqs. (\ref{3.17})).
 Importantly, the internal workings of Block 3 are irrelevant to Block 4, and vice versa.
-As a result, these blocks function as independent ``Black Boxes" that interact solely through their inputs and outputs, as indicated in Fig. 6 by their black shading.
+As a result, these blocks function as independent ``Black Boxes" that interact solely through their inputs and outputs, as indicated in Fig. 6a by their black shading.
 Output Block 5 contains the datasets either $\bfcD^{\rm r}$, $\bfcD^{\rm p}$, or $\bfcD^{\rm d}$ for CMs with either random, periodic, or deterministic structures, respectively.
-It should be mentioned that particular cases of problems indicated in Block 3 in Eq. (\ref{3.10}) can be considered as a Block 3 Perturbator (see Fig. 6) for one inclusion (or crack) in a big sample.
+It should be mentioned that particular cases of problems indicated in Block 3 in Eq. (\ref{3.10}) can be considered as a Block 3 Perturbator (see Fig. 6a) for one inclusion (or crack) in a big sample.